fbenard/docker-lamp/README.md

 docker pull fbenard/docker-web
 ```

-Edit your hosts so that local.app.dev is forwarded to the IP address of the Docker container.
+Edit your hosts so that `local.app.dev` is forwarded to the IP address of the Docker container.

 ```
 x.x.x.x    local.app.dev
 ```

+If you're running Docker on Linux, run `ifconfig eth0` to know your IP address.
+If you're running Windows or OS X, run `ifconfig vboxnet0`.

 ## Getting started